MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 Remote desktop to hosted machine groups isn't supported.
 Hosted machine groups are meant to be used for unattended runs only, and remote desktop access from the Internet isn't required to run Power Automate desktop flows.

-### Limit on the number of hosted machine groups per environment during public preview
+### Limit on the number of hosted machine groups per environment

-During the public preview, the number of bot hosted machine groups is limited to 10 for each environment.
+The number of bot hosted machine groups is limited to 10 for each environment.
 If you reach this limit, delete an existing hosted machine group to create a new one.

 ### Delete unused resources

-During the public preview, we delete unused resources to ensure the service is available for everyone.
+We delete unused resources to ensure the service is available for everyone.
 Therefore, all hosted machine groups that are inactive for more than 28 days are automatically deleted.
 The deleted groups remain visible, but they can't be used.
 An inactive group is a group that hasn't run any desktop flows for the last 28 days.

 > [!NOTE]
 > You must delete the hosted machine group and create a new one to continue using its features.
 You'll need to reconfigure the connection that's associated with your cloud flow.